-Development in villages should continue to be limited for sustainability reasons.
+- Development in villages should continue to be limited for sustainability reasons.
 South Cambridgeshire District Council considered a strategic scale of village development at Cambourne submitted through its 'call for sites' as part of the Strategic Housing Land Availability Assessment and Sustainability Appraisal processes.
-This identified the site as an option for consultation in Issues and Options 2012 and subsequently a version of the site was identified as appropriate to include in the Local Plan.
+This identified the site as an option for consultation in Issues and Options 2012 and subsequently a version of the site was identified as appropriate to include in the Local Plan. - The Joint Strategic Transport and Spatial Planning Group (JST&SPG) considered the additional evidence prepared in 2015 and confirmed the approach.